 In 1996, Christine received a prize from the Centre National du Cinéma in France for best scenario.
 Leunens' first novel, Primordial Soup, was published by Dedalus in the UK in 1999 and received praise in The Times, The Sunday Times, Independent, Publishers Weekly, etc. A new edition of Primordial Soup is to be published in 2019.

-Her second novel, Caging Skies, was published by Random House New Zealand in 2008 and a new edition will appear in 2019, along with editions from John Murray in the UK and Overlook/Abrams in the United States.
-Translated into seventeen languages, the French translation was nominated for the Prix Médicis, awarded to an “author whose fame does not yet match her talent”, and the Prix FNAC.
+Her second novel, Caging Skies, published by Random House New Zealand in 2008, has since become an international bestseller, a new edition appearing in 2019, along with editions from John Murray in the UK and Overlook/Abrams in the United States.
+Translated into over twenty languages, the French translation was nominated for the Prix Médicis, awarded to an 'author whose fame does not yet match her talent', and the Prix FNAC.
 A play adaptation of Caging Skies, written by Desirée Gezentsvey and directed by Andrew Foster, premiered at Circa Theatre in 2017.
-A film adaptation by Taika Waititi, whose cast includes Scarlet Johansson, Thomasin McKenzie, Taika Waititi and Sam Rockwell, was shot in Prague in 2018 and will be released by Fox Searchlight/Walt Disney Studio in October 2019.